YanisaHS/MATESOL-to-tech/README.md

 ### How do I find jobs?

 LINKEDIN!
 I highly recommend you use LinkedIn to find jobs and track your job applications.
-It’s a great resource because your online resume is right there (keep your profile updated!), and in my experience, it does well with suggesting related jobs based on your online profile and jobs you’ve clicked on/applied to.
+It’s a great resource because your online resume is right there (keep your profile updated!), and in my experience, it does well with suggesting related jobs based on your online profile and jobs you’ve applied to.

+Also, if there's a specific company you want to work for, go directly to their website!
+Some companies allow you to make an account to keep a profile active for their recruiters, or let you set up notifications for new job postings.

 Good luck on your learning journey and/or job hunt!
 If you learn some new skills from this or get any of the above jobs, I am so happy for you!!! 😊